 Question: "What are the prison epistles?"

-The prison epistlesóEphesians, Philippians, Colossians, and Philemonóare so named because they were written by the apostle Paul during his incarceration in Rome.
+Answer: The prison epistles—Ephesians, Philippians, Colossians, and Philemon—are so named because they were written by the apostle Paul during his incarceration in Rome.
 The exact date of Paulís imprisonment, as well as the exact dates he wrote each of the prison epistles, is unknown, but the two-year period he spent under house arrest in Rome has been narrowed down to the years AD 60-62.
-Paulís imprisonment in Rome is verified by the Book of Acts, where we find references to his being guarded by soldiers (Acts 28:16), being permitted to receive visitors (Acts 28:30) and having opportunities to share the gospel (Acts 28:31).
+Paulís imprisonment in Rome is verified by the book of Acts, where we find references to his being guarded by soldiers (Acts 28:16), being permitted to receive visitors (Acts 28:30), and having opportunities to share the gospel (Acts 28:31).
 His other two-year imprisonment, in Caesarea, afforded him no such luxuries.
 So it is generally accepted that Paulís Roman incarceration produced three great letters to the churches of Ephesus, Colosse, and Philippi, as well as a personal letter to his friend Philemon.

 What are the Pauline epistles?